Dashboard Configuration

 Configuration Storage

-Report and dashboard configurations are stored in DynamoDB, not in the YAML configuration file.
-The YAML file contains a top-level queries dict (used only by scheduled_queries references), scheduled_queries, a dashboard pointer, a reports section, and a toolsets section — all used to seed DynamoDB.
+Report and dashboard configurations are stored in the configured report store, not in the YAML configuration file.
+The report store supports DynamoDB and SQL backends.
+The YAML file contains a top-level queries dict (used only by scheduled_queries references), scheduled_queries, a dashboard pointer, a reports section, a toolsets section, and a skillsets section — all used to seed the report store.
 Each report has its own queries dict for named Cypher strings used by its panels.

-To populate DynamoDB from the YAML file during initial setup or development:
+To populate the report store from the YAML file during initial setup or development, use the CLI directly:

 make seed_dashboard